mohamedhefnawy1/SelfCheckoutStation/README.md

-# NOTE: This read me contains all the information on how to run and use the self checkout station and the attendant station softwares
+# This read me contains all the information on how to run and use the self checkout station and the attendant station softwares

 # Mohamed Elhefnawy: Worked on Scanning items, Starting up/shutting down station, blocking and unblocking station, Adding Reciept Paper, Adding Reciept Ink, paying with any cards,

-/*
-run "demo.java" in SelfCheckoutStation\SCS - Software\src\seng300 as a java application.
+- run "demo.java" in SelfCheckoutStation\SCS - Software\src\seng300 as a java application.

 LOGIN:
 USERNAME: 87654321